Outline

 - Strategic Infrastructure Supporting Blockchain Adoption and Development

-- MAS and the Regulatory Environment: Advancing the Singapore Blockchain Innovation Programme
+- MAS and the Regulatory Environment: Advancing Blockchain Innovation

 - Tokenisation, Stablecoins, and the Digital Payment Landscape